Dynamics and entropy of $\mathcal{S}$-graph shifts: Background and definitions

 Ordered and unordered $\mathcal{S}$-limited shifts coincide when $n=2$, yielding $(S,S')$-gap shifts.\footnote{In \cite{S-limited}, ordered and unordered $\mathcal{S}$-limited shifts are referred to as ``$\mathcal{S}$-limited shifts'' and ``generalized $\mathcal{S}$-limited shifts'' and denoted by $X(\mathcal{S})$ and $X_\mathcal{S}$, respectively.
 Since most $\mathcal{S}$-limited shifts are not generalized $\mathcal{S}$-limited shifts, this paper instead uses the modifiers ``ordered'' and ``unordered.''
 The notation was also adjusted to avoid overloading shift space construction using subscripts.}

 To describe $\mathcal{S}$-graph shifts, we need the language of graph theory.
 Unless otherwise mentioned, every graph in this paper is finite, directed, and simple (no loops and no multiple edges).
 The edge and vertex sets of a graph $G$ are denoted by $E(G)$ and $V(G)$, respectively.
-We call $G$ \textit{irreducible} if there is a directed path from $u$ to $v$ for every $u,v \in V(G)$.
 A vertex of $G$ is \textit{essential} if its in-degree and out-degree are both at least 1; a graph is \textit{essential} if every vertex is.
-The underlying essential graph of a graph $G$ is obtained by removing all nonessential vertices and is denoted $\overline{G}$.
+The underlying essential graph of a graph $G$ is obtained by repeatedly removing all nonessential vertices until none remain.
 A \textit{walk} on $G$ is a finite sequence of vertices $(v_1,\dots, v_n)$ such that $(v_i,v_{i+1}) \in E(G)$ for each $i \in \{1,2,\dots,n-1\}$.
+We call $G$ \textit{irreducible}\phantomsection if there is a walk from $u$ to $v$ for every $u,v \in V(G)$.
 The set of all walks on $G$ is denoted $W(G)$.
-A \textit{cycle} is a walk with $(v_n,v_1) \in E(G)$ that does not repeat any vertex.
+A walk $(v_1,\dots,v_n)$ is called \emph{closed} if $n\geq 2$ and $(v_n,v_1) \in E(G)$;\footnote{This differs from the usual definition of a closed walk in a graph, in which the last vertex \textit{equals} the first vertex, but our definition simplifies the correspondence between closed walks and dynamical properties in this paper.} a closed walk is a \emph{cycle} if all vertices in the walk are distinct.

 Given a graph $G$, the \textit{vertex shift on $G$} is the set

 A more robust construction uses vertex labels.

 \begin{definition} A \textit{labelled graph} is a pair $(G,\ell)$, where $G$ is a graph, $\mathcal A$ is a finite alphabet, and $\ell\colon V(G) \to \mathcal A$.
 The shift space generated by a labelled graph $\mathcal G$, denoted $X_\mathcal G$, is the set